Combatd/intro_to_python_tutorial/README.md

 ## Objectives

-By the end of this, students should be able to:
+By the end of this, a programmer should be able to:

 -   Use the Python REPL
 -   Compare and contrast basic language features and types from Python with basic language features and types from Javascript.